Skip to main content

 As Biochemistry is not taught as an A-level subject, tutors will not expect you to have a detailed knowledge of the subject.
 However, if you are shortlisted for interview, tutors will be looking for an informed interest in the subject (originating from podcasts, videos, books, magazine articles etc).
 They will also be looking for an ability to use information (from other school or college science subjects) to analyse and solve problems and to construct your own opinions.

-Choosing Biochemistry at St Hugh’s
+Choosing St Hugh’s for Biochemistry

 Biochemists play a growing role in biological, environmental and clinical fields, with areas of employment ranging from healthcare through forensic science to the food and pharmaceutical industries.